Tuan Andrew Nguyen: Individual works and exhibitions

 In two video installations, Nguyen considered communities created and divided by colonial conflict, specifically the First Indochina War (1946–54).
 The collaborative, four-channel video and photography work The Specter of Ancestors Becoming (2019) was commissioned for the Sharjah Biennial.
 Its imagined, real and poetic cross-cultural exchanges depicted intergenerational memories, desires and conflicts from the small Vietnamese-Senegalese population in Dakar—descendants of colonial Senegalese troops conscripted to fight for the French in the war (the tirailleurs sénégalais) who took Vietnamese wives and then returned.
 Because No One Living Will Listen (2023), a two-channel work using CGI, centered on a Vietnamese woman mourning her father, a Moroccan soldier and defector who died when she was a baby; its video screen was bounded on either side by white khaki fabric embroideries—enlarged versions of the propaganda pamphlets that Viet Minh insurgents dropped on French colonial troops urging them to defect.

 Nguyen's "Unburied Sounds" (2022, James Cohan) was an exhibition of video and sculptural works (used in the video) crafted from fragments of discarded Vietnam War remnants.
 Weaving fiction, folkloric ghost stories, history and testimony, the show explored the ways in which material contains memory and holds potential for salvation, healing and reincarnation—often through transformation by art.
 The video, The Unburied Sounds of a Troubled Horizon, centered on a woman who runs a small junkyard with her mother on the outskirts of Quang Tri one of the most heavily bombed areas in history, still haunted by a legacy of death and dismemberment, physical residue and the ongoing danger of unexploded ordnance (UXO).
 The woman scavenges and sells the discarded war metals, but also compulsively transforms them into musical instruments with healing properties (e.g., the temple gong sculpture, Unexploded Resonance) and mobiles that seem to channel the aesthetics and perhaps the spirit of sculptor Alexander Calder, who campaigned against the war in the 1960s.

+From August 22, 2024, to July 20, 2025, Nguyen presented a solo exhibition titled The Other Side of Now at the Zeitz Museum of Contemporary Art Africa in Cape Town.
+The showcase explored the erased histories and transnational impacts of colonialism through three films and several sculptural relics, including singing bowls forged from discarded brass artillery shells.

+Nguyen's statue of Buddha, The Light That Shines Through the Universe, is on display from Spring 2026 to Fall 2027 as the Plinth commission for the High Line in New York City.
+The 27-foot-tall sandstone statue and two bronze hands pay homage to the now-destroyed Bamiyan Buddhas of Afghanistan which were destroyed by the Taliban in March 2001.